 These particular materials play an important role in achieving sustainability in the textile industry — an industry that saves approximately four billion pounds of used clothing from being trashed into landfills.
 We are able to use this institutional grade of used clothing, which is generally produced by second-hand and thrift stores, and move it across states and provinces in the United States and Canada — thereby preventing its housing in landfills across North America.
 In order to do so, we generally deal with businesses that range from large and small thrift store retailers, to not-for-profit community-based collectors, and even private collectors and consolidators.

 At Bank & Vogue, we are actively a part of addressing the ‘crisis of stuff’ by engagement in the ‘mixed rags’ market.
 A segment of our business involves piecing together mixed rags from various locations across American and Canadian markets.
-As a result, we are considered both a competitive and reliable supplier of mixed rags materials.
-Aside from the obvious ways mixed rags are packaged, at Bank & Vogue we are also able to provide our clientele with export loads of loose rather than baled mixed rags as part of special orders that our suppliers produce.
+As a result, we are considered both a competitive and reliable seller of mixed rags materials.
+Aside from the obvious ways mixed rags are packaged, at Bank & Vogue we are also able to provide our clientele with export loads of loose rather than baled mixed rags as part of special orders that our sellers produce.
 In these cases, clients should contact us to let us know exactly what type of source will best serve their business, and our team can provide you with the necessary details on shipping and logistics.